adoughty16/Galaxy-Defenders-Arcade-Game/README.md

 7) After five lives have been lost, game over!
 8) If you set a high score you will be prompted to enter your name with the on-screen keyboard.

-I have only run this game on MacOS.

 All code is written entirely by me with any exceptions being cited in the comments.